About Us

 We provide effective and permanent support of Wild Atlantic Salmon Conservation.

-The Atlantic Salmon Conservation Foundation/La fondation pour la Conservation du saumon atlantique (ASCF/FCSA) is a registered charitable organization incorporated as a non-profit organization under the Canada Corporations Act.
+The Foundation for Conservation of Atlantic Salmon (FCAS) is a registered charitable organization incorporated as a non-profit organization under the Canada Corporations Act.

 Our Mission Statement